mithredate/fruits-and-vegetables/README.md

 This project implements a service that processes a JSON file, categorizes items into Fruits and Vegetables, and provides functionalities to add, remove, list, and query these collections.
 The service also includes API endpoints for interaction with the collections.

 ---
+### 🖥️ Requirements
+- PHP 8.2 or 8.3
+- Composer
+- Symfony CLI

 ## 🎯 Goals

 1. **Process JSON Input**:
     - Parse the `request.json` file to categorize items into two collections: `Fruits` and `Vegetables`.
-    - Store items in units of grams.
+    - Store items in units of grams
     - This is only accessible in tests `\App\Tests\Integration\Service\StorageServiceTest`
+    - The service is used to seed testing data
     - Tests store the collection in an in-memory Sqlite DB using Doctrine

 2. **Collections Functionality**: